koushik-013/deadzone-guard/README.md

 > **DeadZone Guard: An ESP-MESH and Machine Learning-Based Multi-Sensor Safety Monitoring System with Real-Time Mobile and Bangla Voice Alerts**
 > Koushik Biswas et al.
 > Department of Internet of Things and Robotics Engineering
-> Bangabandhu Sheikh Mujibur Rahman Digital University, Bangladesh
+> University of Frontier Technology, Bangladesh

 ---